bzbytcogni/knotx-forms/README.md

 In other words, the page processing will be delegated to next Knot in the graph.

 ## How to configure?
-For all configuration fields and their defaults consult FormsKnotOptions
+For all configuration fields and their defaults consult FormsKnotOptions.
+In folder `conf` there are also example configuration files for FormsKnot.

 In short, by default, server:
 - Listens on event bus address `knotx.knot.forms` on messages to process